 Due to limited enrollment, there are special admission policies for Allied Health Sciences (AHS) programs.
-The following policies are for: Dental Hygiene Technology, Health Information Technology, Medical Informatics, Occupational Therapy Assistant, Opticianry, Physical Therapist Assistant, Radiologic Technology, and Respiratory Therapy Technology, Surgical Technology.
+The following policies are for: Dental Hygiene, Health Information Technology, Medical Informatics, Occupational Therapy Assistant, Opticianry, Physical Therapist Assistant, Radiologic Technology, and Respiratory Therapy Technology.
 (Admissions policies for Technical Certificate programs can be found on the individual program pages.)

 All students meeting minimum criteria will be considered competitively, based on ACT score or GPA in required general education courses completed in some Allied Health Sciences programs.
 Completing math and science courses required in some programs with a grade of A or B could enhance your chance of being accepted.
 It will be to your benefit to complete as many general education courses as possible by application deadline.
 MEETING MINIMUM REQUIREMENTS DOES NOT GUARANTEE ACCEPTANCE.
 Students that do not meet minimum requirements will only be considered under special circumstances and on a space available basis.
 Preference will be given to Tennessee residents.